-- 1) First-place ties shall be decided in the following manner: - a) Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - b) If a playoff is not feasible, the matching of scorecards is recommended.
+- a.
+First-place ties shall be decided in the following manner: - Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - If a playoff is not feasible, the matching of scorecards is recommended.
 There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition-How to Decide Ties.
-Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament. - 2) All other ties shall remain as ties and all players should be presented with the same award.
+Please note that the tiebreaking method must be stated in the Conditions of Competition prior to the start of the tournament. - b.
+All other ties shall remain as ties and all players should be presented with the same award.

-e.
-Stipulated Round
+V. Stipulated Round

-- 1) A stipulated round shall be nine holes. - 2) At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds.
+- a.
+A stipulated round shall be nine holes. - b.
+At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds.

-f.
+VI.
 Tournament Venue Selection

-- 1) The selection of the golf course shall be at the discretion of the Tournament Committee. - 2) The committee should consider the degree of difficulty and its impact on the conduct of the tournament.
+- a.
+The selection of the golf course shall be at the discretion of the Tournament Committee. - b.
+The committee should consider the degree of difficulty and its impact on the conduct of the tournament.

-g.
+VII.
 Golf Course Set Up

-- 1) The golf course shall be set up at the discretion of the Tournament Committee.
-They are encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics players using the following guidelines: - a) Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course.

-b) Create holes that do not exceed following measurements:
+- a.
+The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics players using the following guidelines: - Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - Create holes that do not exceed following measurements: